magrawala/crossDomainServer/README.md

 # Cross Domain Server

 A server for web APIs that don't support cross domain access.
+Provides two different versions of the server code (python and server side javascript via node.js).

 ## Python Version
 The python version of the server is based on the server in